 Sywell Country Park, Country park with lake in Northamptonshire, England.

-The site was originally built in 1906 as a drinking water reservoir that supplied the towns of Higham Ferrers and Rushden.
-After the water supply stopped in 1979, it was converted into a public park.
+The site was created in 1906 as a drinking water reservoir serving the towns of Higham Ferrers and Rushden.
+When the reservoir stopped supplying water in 1979, the land was opened to the public as a country park.

 The park serves as a place for nature watching and environmental learning, where schools and groups explore local wildlife and plants.
 Visitors often spot birds along the lakeside and use the paths to discover the different habitats throughout the site.